kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 #### CSINode Annotation

-A new annotation on `CSINode` objects stores node IDs for drivers using `NodeGetID`:
+A new annotation on `CSINode` objects stores node IDs for drivers using the controller-side flow:

 ```
 csi.volume.kubernetes.io/nodeid: '{"disk.csi.alibabacloud.com": "i-xxx", "ebs.csi.aws.com": "i-yyy"}'
 ```

+The annotation carries `node_id` from kubelet (which calls `NodeGetInfo`) to external-attacher (which calls `ControllerGetNodeInfo`).

 This reuses the same key as the existing Node annotation intentionally.
 The format is identical (JSON map of driver name → node ID).
 The two live on different objects and serve different consumers:
-- **Node annotation** (existing): set during `NodeGetInfo` flow, consumed by legacy code paths
+- **Node annotation** (existing): set during the default `NodeGetInfo` flow, consumed by legacy code paths
-- **CSINode annotation** (new): set during `NodeGetID` flow, consumed by external-attacher
+- **CSINode annotation** (new): set during the controller-side flow, consumed by external-attacher

 External-attacher watches CSINode objects, not Node objects, so there is no ambiguity.

 **Why a JSON map?** CSI driver names can be up to 63 characters.
 A per-driver annotation key like `csi.volume.kubernetes.io/nodeid.{driver}` could reach 95 characters, exceeding the 63-character annotation key name segment limit.
 The JSON map keeps the key fixed at 31 characters.

 **Annotation Lifecycle**: kubelet owns the `CSINode` annotation.
 On driver unregistration (`UninstallCSIDriver`), kubelet removes the driver's entry from the JSON map (and removes the annotation entirely if the map is empty), removes the `CSINode.Spec.Drivers` entry, and removes the Node annotation entry.
-On re-registration, kubelet calls `NodeGetID` again, setting the annotation and triggering external-attacher to call `ControllerGetNodeInfo`.
+On re-registration, kubelet calls `NodeGetInfo` again, setting the annotation and triggering external-attacher to call `ControllerGetNodeInfo`.

 **Concurrent Annotation Updates**: Multiple drivers registering on the same node update the same JSON map annotation. kubelet uses read-modify-write with `resourceVersion` conflict detection, retrying on conflict.
 This is consistent with existing Node annotation handling.